jhpyle/docassemble/_docs/api.md

 text into a [`DADateTime`] object.
 If you do not want dates to be converted, set the `raw` parameter to `1`.

+If a variable value is a [JSON] object with keys `_class` and `instanceName`, then the variable will be converted into a [Python] object of the given class, and keys other than `_class` will be used to set attributes of the object.
+This is the same format by which [Python] objects are reduced to [JSON] elsewhere in the API.
+Thus, you should be able to take [JSON] representations of objects that you read from the [GET] action of this endpoint and pass them back to the [POST] action of this endpoint.
+Note that this is not guaranteed to be a 100% reliable method of [Python] object serialization.
+It is not as robust as [Python]'s [pickle] system, and it may not work for every class.

 You can also upload files along with a [POST] request to this API.
 In HTTP, a [POST] request can contain one or more file uploads.
 Each file upload is associated with a name, just as a data element is